 For example, a $25 monthly payment during that period could save you 12% compared to deferring payment altogether.
 It’s easy to apply for any student loan online with Sallie Mae, and you can receive a decision in about 15 minutes.

 SoFi doesn’t provide loans directly to students, but they do offer parent loans.
-Fixed rates are low, starting at 4.25% APR and can go up to 8% APR.
+Fixed rates and variable rates both start off low and can be viewed online.

 According to SoFi, parents can actually save with their loan product compared to the Federal Direct Parent PLUS loan.
 Not only are their rates lower, they also don’t charge an origination fee.
 However, SoFi doesn’t offer any type of income-contingent repayment plan as the federal PLUS loan does.